havocsh/havoc-labs/havoc-playbook-lab/havoc-playbook.md

     ./havoc -r aws
     ```

-    {% note %}
+    > **Note:**
-    **Note:** The campaign removal will fail if there are any existing tasks, portgroups or files still present in your deployment.
+    > The campaign removal will fail if there are any existing tasks, portgroups or files still present in your deployment.
 If your **c2_and_http_server** playbook did not terminate cleanly, you can manually remove any remaining ./HAVOC resources by following the instructions in the **Manual Cleanup** section below.
 Make sure to remove any orphaned resources  prior to running the campaign removal command.
-    {% endnote %}

 ## Manual Cleanup